Michelle Legge

 CoinEx

-CoinEx is a no KYC exchange that serves users globally, including in Europe, North America, and Australasia.
+CoinEx is a no KYC exchange that serves users globally, including in Europe, North America, and Australasia, at the time of writing.

-CoinEx offers a huge range of investments and products, with more than 600 cryptocurrencies available for spot trading, margin trading, and futures trading.
-As well as this, the exchange offers earn products and promotional rewards.
+CoinEx supports more than 1,300 cryptocurrencies available for spot trading, margin trading, and futures trading.
+Plus earn products and promotional rewards.

 dYdX

-All you need to do to get started using dYdX is connect a non-custodial wallet. dYdX supports MetaMask, Trust Wallet, Coinbase Wallet, and many more, including WalletConnect-compatible wallets.
+There is no KYC on dYdX.
+As a non-custodial platform, get started by connecting a non-custodial wallet like MetaMask, Trust Wallet, Coinbase Wallet, and more, including WalletConnect-compatible wallets.

 Bybit